Finding free Texas state records is simple and fast, making it easy to look up anyone’s past in Texas right now.

 However, although vital records are considered ‘public,’ only certain entities and individuals can view or obtain certified copies of death, birth, marriage, or divorce certificates.

-Are Texas (TX) Vital Records Publicly Available?
+Are TX Vital Records Publicly Available?

 Informational copies of Texas vital records simply state that an event did, in fact, occur; these brief summaries can be obtained without the need to display any additional identification.
 On the other hand, official copies can only be accessed by authorized individuals.